Sina Akbari, B.Comm., J.D., LL.M., Ph.D.

 legal theory political theory private law distributive justice

 Sina Akbari is an Assistant Professor in the Faculty of Law at the University of Alberta.
 His research is in legal theory, focusing on the justification and evaluation of private law institutions and their relationship to issues of legitimacy and distributive justice in political theory.
-He holds a BComm from the University of Calgary, a JD from the University of Toronto, a LLM from New York University School of Law and is currently a PhD candidate at the London School of Economics & Political Science.
+He holds a BComm from the University of Calgary, a JD from the University of Toronto, a LLM from New York University School of Law and PhD from the London School of Economics & Political Science.
 Prior to pursuing a career in academia, he practiced law in Toronto and New York.
 His publications include peer-reviewed articles in the Australasian Journal of Legal Philosophy and the Canadian Journal of Law and Jurisprudence.

 A discussion of the prerequisites to the creation of contractual obligation: offer and acceptance, intention and certainty, consideration, the requirements of writing and capacity.
 The effect of misrepresentations and terms of the contract, together with the problems of exclusion clauses and of standard form contracts.
 Questions of discharge from contractual obligation on the grounds of mistake, undue influence, duress, unconscionable transactions and frustration.
 Remedies for breach of contract.